bloomreach/spa-sdk/README.md

 * Create an MR of `mybranch` to be merged into `development`
-* Create a test release if it has to be published to `npm` for test purposes but use `prerelease` strategy and use `dist-tag` that mentions jira ticket or general effort for easier recognition by running `yarn release prerelease --tag [your Jira issue / effort name]`
+* Create a test release if it has to be published to `npm` for test purposes but use `prerelease` strategy and use `dist-tag` that mentions jira ticket or general effort for easier recognition by running `npm run release -- prerelease --dist-tag [your Jira issue / effort name]`
 * Get reviews & approval
 * After the pipelines are green: merge the MR to `development`